Finance Professor Jobs in USA with Visa Sponsorship

 Do I need a PhD to get H-1B sponsorship as a finance professor?

-Most tenure-track finance professor positions require a PhD in Finance, Economics, or closely related field for H-1B sponsorship.
+Most tenure-track finance professor positions require a PhD in Finance, Economics, or closely related field for H-1B visa sponsorship.
 Some business schools accept ABD candidates (all but dissertation) for visiting or lecturer roles, but full professor positions typically demand completed doctoral degrees with research publications.

 Can finance professors get sponsored at community colleges?